orbuluh/cpp/core-guidelines/GSL.md

 ```
 - These assertions are currently macros (yuck!) and must appear in function definitions (only) pending standard committee decisions on contracts and assertion syntax.
 - See the contract proposal; using the **attribute** syntax, for example, `Expects(p)` will become `[[expects: p]]`.

+## FAQ.59: Is Expects the same as assert?
+- No. It is a placeholder for language support for contract preconditions.

+## FAQ.60: Is Ensures the same as assert?
+- No. It is a placeholder for language support for contract postconditions.

 # GSL.util: Utilities
 ```cpp